Nevin-Lewis/UT_Challenge_Work_Day_Schedule/README.md

 This is the repo for our workday calendar project

 ## Descriptions
-This was the password generatoro assignment.
-I did not use a pop-op window for each element, instaed I opted for a single pop-up window to add all the sections of the password.
-I also created a slider instead of length input, and therefore did not need a warning for length because I sent the range from 8-128.
-I added a refresh button that generates a new password with the previously set parameters.
-If you click generate password then the form will be cleared and you will have to restart.
-If you try to generate a password without any of the elements, an error message will pop-up
+This was the calendar project.
+For this project I really tried to keep the code as minimal as possible.
+I worked to reduce redundancies without ocmpramising the program.
+I also worked to use as much Jquery as possible.
+If I found a way to convert it to Jquery I did.
+The calender for me runs from 7 AM to 6PM.
+My work day goes through those timea.
+The colors should change as the day goes on.
+It is based on the hour we are in, not the minute and thats what the blocks are.
+When you type something into the text area the save button will save it locally.
+I have not found a clear button yet or one the clears the sheet at a new day.
+If you delete the info and save it, it will clear the sheet.The date is presented at the top as outlined in the readme.

 ## Installation
 N/A